apontejaj/digicast/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To tun this program

-In the project directory, you can run:
+In the project directory, you must run:

 ### `npm install`